BlockchainCommons/Gordian-Developer-Community/meetings/2025-March-Gordian.md

-# Blockchain Commons Quantum & More meeting
+# Blockchain Commons Post-Quantum Cryptography & More Meeting

 Blockchain Commons' March Developers meeting is going to be about some of our most innovative topics ever, including post-Quantum cryptography, upcoming deployment, and more!